Published on December 4th, 2017 | by Harmonist staff16

 Daily at sunrise, the coldest time of the day during the winter season, they gathered on the banks of the Yamuna to bathe and observe ritualistic worship of goddess Katyayani.
 From the earth they fashioned a deity of the goddess and then offered aromatic substances such as incense, flower garlands, and sandalwood pulp along with fruits, betel nuts, leaves, lamps, clothing, ornaments, and other items to her.
 While offering worship they chanted the mantra given to them by Vrinda, “O Katyayani, you who are the great potency of God, great mystic, and powerful controller,” nanda gopa sutam devi patim me kuru te namah, “Please make the son of Nanda my husband.”

-This ritualistic worship was but an extension of the spiritual practice that the kumaris had cultured in their previous life.
 The goddess petitioned was one form of the presiding deity of their mantra.
 One cannot petition one’s worshipable deity in pursuit of that which the deity itself does not have.
 The manifestation of Durga who presides over maya has a particular function in relation to Krishna.
 Her service to him is not liberating souls, rather keeping them in bondage and thereby providing negative impetus for spiritual pursuit.
 Here the kumaris worshipped Krishna’s internal potency, not his external potency.
 However, if one is unaware of the authoritative statements of the tantras that speak about the goddess Durga who represents Krishna’s internal spiritual energy, he may insist that the names Katyayani and Bhadrakali found here in the text indicate the goddess presiding over the material world.
 Even if, for the sake of argument, we accept this claim, still we are taught in this chapter that the Goddess presiding over maya cannot give love of Krishna.
 Were it possible for her to do so, love of Krishna would be within the jurisdiction of the material world and Krishna’s theft of the kumaris‘ clothes questionable.

 As we shall see, when the kumaris completed their vow, the goddess never appeared to grant them the benediction they sought.
 Were she the goddess presiding over the material world, she would have appeared to grant the boon of a material husband to the girls petitioning her thus.
 If it was this goddess that the kumaris worshipped, they worshipped the wrong person with the right idea.
 Their heart being properly situated in terms of loving Krishna, the goddess would have directed their worship to the department that could deal with their request.